gangmuk/gangmuk.github.io/_posts/2025-07-12-analysis-on-various-overload-control-systems-and-their-limitations.md

 # Analysis on Various Overload Control Systems and their Limitaions

-Recently, I have been thinking about overload control system.
-Overload control is a mechanism to detect when a system is overloaded and take action to prevent performance degradation or service outages.
-It is critical for maintaining the reliability.
+Recently, I have been thinking about concurrency control and overload control system.
+Overload control mainly has two pieces, detecting overload and handling overload.
+It is critical for maintaining the reliability from unexpected high load or failure.
 In industry, oftentimes it falls into SRE team's work.
-I picked three overload control systems from academia works (Breakwater, Protego, Rajomon) and concurruncy control in cloud-native open-source proxy (Envoy) to understand their design, and limitations.
+I picked four overload control systems, three from academia works (Breakwater, Protego, Rajomon) and one from cloud-native open-source proxy work (Envoy).
+In this post, I will analyze their detection mechanism to understand their design, and limitations.
+Their detailed overload handling algorithms are not the focus of this post.

 ## Background
-Before going into analysis of each system.
-I will talk about different states of thread and different times that a thread go through to help understand later part of this post.
+Before going into analysis of each system, let's talk about different states of thread and different categories of time that a thread/request goes through in its lifecycle.
+Different overload control systems use different thread state and time catogory, depending on their focus.
 I will use Go routine as a concrete example.
 It can be understood as general concept too in other languages.
+(You can roughly think of Go routine as a thread in other languages like C++ or Python.
+I will use them interchangeably in this post.)

 ### Goroutine States
 Goroutine is a lightweight software thread managed by the Go runtime like C++'s `std::thread` or Python's `threading.Thread`.
 Goroutines are designed to be cheap to create and easy to manage, allowing developers to write concurrent programs without worrying about the underlying thread management.
 The Go runtime manages goroutines through a well-defined state machine.
 There are five primary states a goroutine can be based on its execution context.